SQL server allows us to transform a row- level data into a columnar data using SQL Pivot.

 INSERT INTO Subjects (SubjectID, SubjectName) VALUES (55, 'BIOLOGY')

 Lets execute the same dynamic pivot query again.

-So using dynamic pivot query you can reduce effort by modifying query again and again for displaying new column data in result set also no need to pass hard coded values for columns.
+So, using a dynamic pivot query you can reduce an effort of modifying pivot query again and again to displaying a newly added column’s data in result set also no need to pass hard coded values for columns.